TheWarior73/TheWarior73/README.md

 And i'm curently in High school !

 ## Curent projects

-- [x] A personal project to try and manage a .csv file using python
+- [x] Belote, A school project for a card game.
-> honestly pretty fun to play with even if not yet designed for an average internet user

-- [ ] Finishing and reviewing translations for [Fractureiser](https://github.com/TheWarior73/fractureiser)
+- [ ] NFR Trainer Bot, A discord bot intended for privat use

 ## Paused projects
+- [ ] A personal project to try and manage a [.csv file using python](https://github.com/TheWarior73/Simple-csv-file-Manipulator)
 - [ ] A [website](https://github.com/TheWarior73/Aedivos-wiki) for a minecraft community that is suposed to be a wiki

 ## Cool projects i worked on